-Since post-noon last Thursday the nations figurehead, who portrayed the starring role within UK’s royal soap opera for seven decades, has lain bereft of life in Scotland.
+Since post-noon last Thursday the nations figurehead, who’d portrayed the starring role within UK’s royal soap opera for seven decades, has lain bereft of life in Scotland.

 Her Majesty Queen Elizabeth II’s reign, beginning prior to the majority of her subjects inaugural life breathe, no longer underpinning a capricious brood.
-A first family who’ve now a tough act to follow, regardless of how tenacious they perform /emulate our late monarch’s royal duties.
+A first family who’ve now a tough act to follow, regardless of how tenaciously they perform our late monarch’s royal duties.

 Although being born and bred in the UK, the only time I saw Her Majesty close(ish) up was during her Silver Jubilee celebrations in 1977.
 A fleeting glance from about ten metres as her cavalcade drove past the Jolly Miller pub in Low Fell, Gateshead on it’s way to a civil event in Newcastle.
 Yours truly stood with classmates after our alma mater granted us time to view this piece of regal history.

 This existential episode not playing out with the pomp and circumstance afforded to some major royal affairs.
 But, like my school friends, as a 13 year old schoolboy the fact I’d scene our monarch, who lived in a palace nearly three hundred miles south, in London, was magical…..
 And such euphoric feelings as a pubescent boy were few and far between, I can tell you!

 Throughout adulthood I’ve been indifferent towards most things royal….
 I bear neither huge support or dislike to the British royal family.
 I respect them but don’t hold enough interest to watch regal ceremonies.